- Why Study History at Christ's?

 Written assessment (College registered)

-Assessment details are confirmed by July each year, but note that applicants for History who are selected for interview are normally asked to take the History Admissions Assessment at the end of November (this year's date is Thursday 23 November 2023).
+Assessment details are confirmed by July each year, but note that applicants for History who are selected for interview are normally asked to take the History Admissions Assessment towards the end of November (last year's date was 23 November).
 We arrange your assessment automatically so you don’t need to register.
 You complete the assessment remotely and upload your work - you will not need to travel for it.
 Details of how the assessment will work are given to students selected for interview by email.

 Information about the format and content of the History Admissions Assessment is available in the Undergraduate History course information.
 See the entry requirements tab.
 There are sometimes changes to assessments from year to year - any changes are confirmed by the July before you apply.